winitzki/scall/tutorial/programming_dhall.md

 Dhall's algorithm for normal forms does not recognize that the record `{ t = fa.t, x = fa.x, y = fa.y }` is the same as `fa`.

-To get around this limitation, write the identity law separately like this:
+Nevertheless, the identity  law can be verified separately like this:

 ```dhall
 let identity_law_of_F = λ(a : Type) →